 I’ve been making these treats since 2009, when I first posted the recipe on my former blog, Mixing in Mobile.
 Attention to detail is key.
 Sugar can go from light to burnt in a matter of seconds, so it’s imperative to watch carefully.
 No Instagramming.
 No YouTubing.
 Believe me; I speak from experience.
 Keep your eye on the pot, and you’ll be golden (or a lovely shade of caramel).

-And try not to eat them all before you package them up for gifts (because these have some serious wow factor).
+And try not to eat all of these Dark Chocolate Sea Salt Caramels before you package them up for gifts (because these have some serious wow factor).

 Sweet, salty, buttery caramel enrobed in dark chocolate and sprinkled with fleur de sel.